Nov 23, 2024

 • Strong, authoritative management skills.

-• Appropriate license with at least three years of classroom experience in the content area for which they are being asked to supervise.
+• Appropriate license with at least three years of classroom experience in the grade level and content area for which they are being asked to supervise.

 • Evaluations rated as effective or highly effective (or the equivalent) on the local teacher evaluation system for the last three years.